mckennapsean/code-examples/Python/README.md

 Compiling & Running Code
 ------------------------

+Download Python v3 and run the scripts using the Python command.

 These examples are not stand-alone, since no data is provided to run the actual script.

-You can try to run them using the command-line version of Python, adjusting as needed for your data.
+Feel free to adjust them as needed for your data.